5.7.6 Trust Fund Penalty Assessment Action

 1. Each territory should establish a system for reviewing decisions made by Appeals to determine whether quality issues exist that need to be addressed.
 The territory should arrange periodic meetings with Appeals to discuss trends, workloads and other issues of interest.
 CPM may also establish a process to follow-up on overage Appeals cases.

 2. Appeals may request additional information after receipt of a TFRP protest.
-An Appeals hearing officer may determine new information submitted by a potentially responsible party requires investigative analysis.
+An Appeals hearing officer may determine new information submitted by a responsible person requires investigative analysis.
 In this situation, Appeals will retain jurisdiction of the case and forward the new information request via Form 10467, Appeals Division Feedback Report and Transmittal Memorandum, to the originating CPM group for processing.
-The CPM should consult with an advisor and if it is determined additional investigative analysis by a revenue officer is necessary, CPM will follow guidance in IRM 5.1.8.5.1, Types of Mandatory OIs, to issue an OI to Field Collection.
-The information should be provided within 45 calendar days of the request.
-This date may be extended by mutual agreement.
+The CPM should consult with an advisor and if it is determined additional investigative analysis by a RO is necessary, CPM will follow guidance in IRM 5.1.8.5.1, Types of Mandatory OIs, to issue an OI to Field Collection.
+The information should be provided within 45 calendar days of the request, this date may be extended by mutual agreement.
 These situations should be highly uncommon.
-To avoid ex parte communications, Appeals has the responsibility for informing the potentially responsible party that the information was sent to Field Collection for investigation, sharing Field Collection’s response with the potentially responsible party and allowing the potentially responsible party time to comment.
+To avoid ex parte communications, Appeals has the responsibility for informing the responsible person that the information was sent to Field Collection for investigation, sharing Field Collection’s response with the responsible person and allowing the responsible person time to comment.

 3. Once a final determination has been made, Appeals will: